CharliePalm/Francis/README.md

 Above all, this is a pretty inefficient 'compiler' in the sense that it converts high level code (typescript) into low level code (notion formula).
 This is particularly difficult because unlike machine-level code, our low level code isn't technically a programming language.

+It does so through these steps:

+1. Build the function map of any helper methods
+2. Clean the text of the formula function: remove the return keyword, comments, whitespace, semicolons, etc. and replace typescript syntax with notion syntax (&& becomes and, etc.)
+3. Replace all constants with their values
+4. Build a binary tree of logic
+5. Replace all DB property references with the property's name
+6. Replace all function calls with their code
+7. Iterate over the tree's nodes from left to right (true to false) to build the tree
+8. Return the completed formula

 ## Usage

 This usage guide assumes basic programming proficiency.
 You don't really need to be a typescript expert but you should be familiar with the concepts of basic logic and polymorphism